samsonemeje/google-homepage/README.md

-# My implementation for Project HTML/CSS at the Odin Project - Cloning the layout of Google's Search Results Page
+# My implementation for Project HTML/CSS at the Odin Project - Cloning the layout of Google's Search Page
 This is an implementation of the first, 'easy' version, mentioned at Odin: Cloning the look (positional layout) of the Google Search Search Page.

 **Details:**(https://www.theodinproject.com/courses/web-development-101/lessons/html-css)